jwittkoski/blank_check/README.md

 I've generally found this useful to run via cron at 25 and 55 minutes after the hour, so that the STB is checked right before a recording may start.
 If the video device is already in use it will just skip the check.
 Don't run this script as root - use another user who can read from the video devices.
-On some sytems any user in the `video` group can do this.
+On some Linux distros any user in the `video` group can do this.

 Thanks to Evuraan who came up with this idea.
 See his blog entry and `check_stb` script: [How to ensure Set-Top-Box (STB) is Powered On?](http://evuraan.blogspot.com/2008/01/how-to-ensure-set-top-box-stb-is.html) for details.